Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

  |slider| displays a range slider for numerical input|

 In addition to the built-in values, the ```type``` key can also accept a value of ```custom``` to allow the control to be defined either using the ```control``` or ```show``` keys.
 This will be further covered in the [custom controls](#ccs) section.

+#### Checkbox-specific key:value:pairs
+***
+**value**
+This key takes a value that will be added or removed from the DOM element as class or attribute or custom value when the checkbox is ticked.

 #### Select-specific key:value pairs
 ***
 **options**